 Thе Williаmѕ Allеgrо 2 is perfect for any beginner or intermediate pianist looking for a large, well-equipped keyboard.
 The 88 hammer action, semi-weighted, velocity-sensitive keys will give you a natural feel while playing.
 They are not heavy keys like an acoustic string piano, but they are weighted differentially.
 For an organ player, this will probably seem quite natural, as it feels much closer to a traditional piano than other models do at the same price range.

-- Playing this piano is easy thanks to the keys weight.
+- Playing this piano is easy, thanks to the weight of the keys.

-- The sound quality of the complete set of sounds is above average, which makes it a great value for money choice.
+- The sound quality of the complete set of sounds is above average, which makes it an excellent value for money choice.

 - Very affordable and cheaper than many Yamaha learner models that have similar weighted hammer action keys.

 - 88 key full sized key count to play everything and weighted hammer action with complete sensitivity control.

 - Great build quality made with high-quality materials, nice finishing, and even the stand for your music sheet is in a good addition.

 - Unfortunately, this piano has no options to connect soft pedals.
 The only thing allowed is a damper pedal.